School of Information Studies @ ASIS&T 2013 Annual Meeting

 - Digital Liaisons: Engaging with Digital Curation Theory and Practice: Panelists include faculty member Dr. Elaine Ménard.

 - Enabling Systems for Inquiry-Based Learning.
 Panelists include faculty member Dr. Jamshid Beheshti & Research Affiliate Dr. Charles Cole.

 - "If I Could Read Your Mind: an Exploration of Online Image Searcher's Behaviors".
-PhD student Nouf Khashman & Professor Dr. Elaine Ménard.
+PhD students Nouf Khashman & Jonathan Dorey & faculty member Dr. Elaine Ménard.